The Gleaners (album)

-The Gleaners is a debut studio album by American jazz bassist Larry Grenadier.
+The Gleaners is the debut studio album by jazz bassist Larry Grenadier.
 The record was released by ECM on February 22, 2019, on CD, vinyl, and as a digital download.

 Background

 This is a rare bass-only record.
 Grenadier, in fact, uses the double bass as two instruments, playing both pizzicato and arco.
 The album title was inspired by Agnès Varda’s documentary film The Gleaners and I, itself inspired by an oil painting by Jean-François Millet completed in 1857.
 The album contains 12 solo tracks that include Grenadier's originals as well as compositions written by George Gershwin, John Coltrane, Paul Motian, Rebecca Martin, and Wolfgang Muthspiel.
 Grenadier wrote in the liner notes, "The process for making this record began with a look inward... an excavation into the core elements of who I am as a bass player.
 It was a search for a center of sound and timbre, for the threads of harmony and rhythm that formulate the crux of a musical identity."
 The album was recorded in the Avatar Studios in December 2016 in New York and produced by Manfred Eicher.
 Grenadier and Eicher mixed the album at Studios La Buissonne in France.
 Grenadier also explained, "I experimented with various tunings and scordatura, like the 17th- and 18th-century violinists used, to get a full range of sounds – and that ended up giving the instrument a whole new vibration for me, a feeling of real sonic potential."
 The album release was celebrated by a party at the Zürcher Gallery in New York City on 15 March 2019.